Senator Feinstein, which is farther away, Florida or the moon?

 The ACE, the Corps of Engineers, consists mostly of civilian engineers and scientists and other specialists who work with the military at home and abroad.

-Most of its work is done the U.S., but it established a provisional division in January 04 to assist with the rebuilding of Iraq.
+Most of its work is done in the U.S., but it established a provisional division in January 2004 to assist with the rebuilding of Iraq.

 Water treatment projects are aimed at repairing water purification systems that operated at a fraction of their pre-war capacity due to years of neglect, electricity shortages, and post-war looting.

-Now, I gotta tell you some I when I went to Afghanistan a year ago last February, one of the things that amazed me, and folks, the place looked like it had been bombed back to the Stone Age.
+When I went to Afghanistan a year ago last February, one of the things that amazed me, folks, the place looked like it had been bombed back to the Stone Age.

-The Taliban was a pure terrorist organization, uh pure totalitarian, and and and nothing got rebuilt.
+The Taliban was a pure terrorist organization, pure totalitarian, and nothing got rebuilt.

-I I I'm never gonna have the same reaction when I hear people complain about poverty, uh, particularly in this country after what I saw there.
+I'm never going to have the same reaction when I hear people complain about poverty, particularly in this country after what I saw there.

 But here's the point.